Come join us for a weekend of diving deep!

 Lynn Lovegreen has lived in Alaska for over fifty years.
 After twenty years in the classroom, she retired to make more time for writing.
 She enjoys her friends and family, reading, and volunteering at her local library.
 Her young adult historical fiction is set in Alaska, a great place for drama, romance, and independent characters.
 See her website at www.lynnlovegreen.com.
 You can also find her on Facebook and Instagram.

-Full and Partial Diversity and Inclusivity Scholarships Available
+Full and Partial Diversity, Inclusivity, and Equity Scholarships Available

 1) Must be at least 18 years old and an Alaska resident.